International Creative Festival

 Jury President - Rosie Arnold

 Headline Speaker - Nils Leonard

 This year's festival in Kinsale takes on a different shape.
 We've listened, taken feedback and changed our format.
 Gone are the excruciatingly long, lavish award-giving banquets and in comes a mix of inspiring talks and networking events held at various venues around the town.

 10am - The Sharks office is situated in the lobby of The Trident Hotel 10am-5pm.
 Delegates should register and collect wristband needed to attend events.

 6 - 7pm - Kinsale Yacht Club hosts the traditional opening welcome with warming words from the Kinsale Chamber.
 Early opportunity to meet the Kinsale team and jurors.

-9.30pm - After dinner we will gather at one of Kinsale’s favourite watering holes for a toe-tapping session.
+9.30pm - After dinner we will gather at one of Kinsale’s favourite watering holes for a toe-tapping session at the Folk House

 Thurs 27th September

 10.30am - Delegates decide best New Director & Best New Irish Director.

 Best New Designer, Colourist, Editor, DOP, Composer, Sound Designer announced.
 Young Shark 2018 trophy presentation.